chi-tech/chi-tech/doc/Install_linux.md

 Add the export command to your bash profile.

-### Step 6 - Build ChiTech
+### Step 6 - Build Chi-Tech

-Clone the **ChiTech** repository.
-Go the folder where you want to keep ChiTech relevant stuff:
+Clone the **Chi-Tech** repository.
+Go the folder where you want to keep Chi-Tech relevant stuff:
 ```bash
     $ git clone https://github.com/chi-tech/chi-tech
 ```